Workflow Automation - Prefect

 Work pool and agent architecture

-We design your work pool topology to match your actual compute needs - whether that is Prefect Cloud with managed workers, self-hosted agents on ECS or Kubernetes, or a hybrid.
-Concurrency limits, priority queues, and infrastructure blocks are configured so flows compete for resources predictably, not randomly.
-This is the layer most teams skip entirely and the one that causes the most production pain.
+We design your work pool topology to match your actual compute needs - Prefect Cloud managed workers, self-hosted agents on ECS or Kubernetes, or a hybrid - with concurrency limits, priority queues, and infrastructure blocks configured so flows compete for resources predictably.

 Flow and subflow decomposition

 Monolithic flows that do too much are the most common Prefect failure pattern.
-We refactor them into composable flows and subflows with explicit data contracts between them, using Prefect's result persistence to cache expensive upstream outputs.
-Task-level retries and exponential backoff are applied where they belong, not bolted on globally as an afterthought.
+We refactor them into composable flows and subflows with explicit data contracts, using Prefect's result persistence to cache expensive upstream outputs and applying task-level retries where they belong.

 Deployment manifests and CI promotion

-We write prefect.yaml deployment definitions and integrate them into your existing CI pipeline so every flow change is tested, versioned, and promoted through dev, staging, and production environments.
-No more manual prefect deploy commands run from a developer's machine.
-Deployments carry the correct work pool, schedule, tags, and parameter defaults for each environment.
+We write prefect.yaml deployment definitions and integrate them into your existing CI pipeline so every flow change is tested, versioned, and promoted through dev, staging, and production - each carrying the correct work pool, schedule, tags, and parameter defaults.
+No more manual prefect deploy commands.

 Observability and alerting wiring

-Prefect's automations and notification blocks let you fire alerts on state changes - failed, crashed, late, or cancelled runs.
-We configure these to route into Slack, PagerDuty, or your existing incident tooling with enough context to act on without opening the UI.
-We also set up Prefect artifacts and markdown summaries so run history is self-documenting for non-engineers.
+Prefect's automations and notification blocks fire alerts on state changes - failed, crashed, late, or cancelled runs.
+We route these into Slack, PagerDuty, or your incident tooling with enough context to act without opening the UI, and set up artifacts so run history is self-documenting.

 Parameter-driven flow design

 Flows that require code changes to run against different inputs are a maintenance trap.
-We restructure flows to accept Prefect parameters for environment, date ranges, target systems, and runtime options.
-Combined with Prefect's deployment-level default parameters, this lets operations staff trigger ad-hoc runs with custom inputs directly from the UI without touching Python.
+We restructure flows to accept Prefect parameters for environment, date ranges, target systems, and runtime options - so operations staff trigger ad-hoc runs from the UI without touching Python.

 Custom AI agent integration

-Prefect is a natural orchestration layer for AI pipelines - LLM calls, embedding jobs, retrieval workflows, and model inference chains all benefit from Prefect's retry logic, state tracking, and scheduling.
-We build Prefect flows that wrap your AI workloads, handle rate limits and transient API failures gracefully, and give you a full audit trail of every inference run and its inputs.
+Prefect is a natural orchestration layer for AI pipelines - calls to AI models, the prep work that gets documents ready for AI search, workflows that pull the right records before the AI responds, and multi-step reasoning chains.
+We build flows that wrap your AI workloads, handle rate limits and transient API failures gracefully, and give a full audit trail of every run.

 How a Prefect engagement runs.